hoodiecrow/ConsTcl/README.md

 }
 ```

-**make-function**
+**Procedure definition**

+In Lisp, procedures are values just like numbers or characters.
+They can be
+defined as the value of a symbol, passed to other procedures, and returned from
+procedures.
+One diffence from most values is that procedures need to be defined.
+Two questions must answered: what is the procedure meant to do?
+The code that
+does that will form the body of the procedure.
+Also, what, if any, items of data
+will have to be provided to the procedure to make it possible to calculate its
+result?

+As an example, imagine that we want to have a procedure that calculates the
+square (`x · x`) of a given number.
+In Lisp, expressions are written with
+the operator first and then the operands: `(* x x)`.
+That is the body of the
+procedure.
+Now, what data will we have to provide to the procedure to make it
+work?
+A value stored in the variable `x` will do.
+It's only a single variable,
+but by custom we need to put it in a list: `(x)`.
+The operator that defines
+procedures is called `lambda`, and we define the function with `(lambda (x) (* x
+x))`.

+One more step is needed before we can use the procedure.
+It must have a name.
+We
+could define it like this: `(define square (lambda (x) (* x x)))` but there is
+actually a shortcut notation for it: `(define (square x) (* x x))`.

+Now, `square` is pretty tame.
+How about the `hypotenuse` procedure? `(define
+(hypotenuse a b) (sqrt (+ (square a) (square b))))`.
+It calculates the square
+root of the sum of two squares.

-`make-function` makes a Procedure[#](https://github.com/hoodiecrow/ConsTcl#control)
+Under the hood, the helper `make-function` makes a
-object.
-First it needs to convert the Lisp list `body`.
-It is packed inside a `begin`
+Procedure[#](https://github.com/hoodiecrow/ConsTcl#control) object.
+First it
+needs to convert the Lisp list `body`.
+It is packed inside a `begin` if it has
-if it has more than one expression, and taken out of its list if not.
+more than one expression, and taken out of its list if not.
 The Lisp list
 `formals` is passed on as is.

 A Scheme formals list is either: